murchandamus/bips/bip-update-process.md

 ##### Proposed ↦ Abandoned

-BIPs that had attained Proposed status, i.e. that had been recommended for adoption, may be moved to Abandoned per the author’s announcement to the Bitcoin Development Mailing List after not being opposed within 28 days.
-To successfully oppose the move, at least one of the opposers must become the new BIP author for the BIP to remain Proposed.
+BIPs that had attained Proposed status, i.e. that had been recommended for adoption, may be moved to Abandoned per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within 28 days.
+To successfully oppose the move, at least one of the opposers must become BIP author for the BIP to remain Proposed.
 A BIP can also be moved to Abandoned by the community if it has had Proposed status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.